Multi-View Attention Multiple-Instance Learning Enhanced by LLM Reasoning for Cognitive Distortion Detection: Examples of Cognitive Distortion Instances Inferred by LLMs

 \section{Examples of Cognitive Distortion Instances Inferred by LLMs}

-We present an example of a single utterance (bag) from the KoACD dataset and the set of cognitive distortion instances inferred by three LLMs---GPT-4o, Gemini 2.0 Flash, and Claude 3.7 Sonnet.
-Each instance includes a predicted distortion type, the relevant text, and an LLM-assigned salience score, illustrating how a bag is composed of multiple instances in our experimental setting, as shown in Table~\ref{table14}.
+We present an example of a single utterance (bag) from the KoACD dataset, along with the set of cognitive distortion instances inferred by three LLMs—GPT-4o, Gemini~2.0 Flash, and Claude~3.7 Sonnet.
+Each instance includes a predicted distortion type, the corresponding text span, and an LLM-assigned salience score, illustrating how a bag is composed of multiple instances in our experimental setting, as shown in Table~\ref{table15}.